learn-static/hist-320/content/4-web-setup.md

 2. In the top right corner of the `_config.yml` file, locate and click on the pencil icon to enter GitHub's editing mode.

 The `_config.yml` file is used to configure the core features of your project site (things like the site's title, author, and tagline).
-The configuration options are made up of key-value pairs written in a format called [YAML](https://collectionbuilder.github.io/cb-docs/docs/glossary/#yaml).
+The configuration options are made up of key-value pairs, separated by a colon (`:`), and written in a format called [YAML](https://collectionbuilder.github.io/cb-docs/docs/glossary/#yaml).
 For example, below is the **key** "title", followed by its **value**, "Analyzing Political Text of The 20th Century":

 ```